qclaogui/database/README.md

 ## Where Clauses

 #### Simple Where Clauses
-The most basic call to `where` requires three arguments.
+In general, the `Where` method requires three arguments.
 The first argument is the name of the column.
 The second argument is an operator, which can be any of the database's supported operators.
 Finally, the third argument is the value to evaluate against the column.
-You may use the `where` method

 ```go
 users :=DB.Table("users").Where("votes", "=", "100").Get()